coyotespike/coyotespike.github.io/_posts/2016-08-14-RelativizingtheSingularity.md

 life, a historic step forward.
 Still, time and again they have encountered similar events of seemingly cosmic significance.

-Remember when - they say - the first time we figured out how to access a higher dimension?
+Remember - they say - the first time we figured out how to access a higher dimension?
 Remember when we hit 80% of lightspeed for the first time?
 Remember when we confirmed the existence of other universes?
 Remember when we encountered an older and more powerful civilization for the first time?
 (Boy were we lucky